Wh3g/Wh3g/README.md

 ## Work Experience

+**AutogenAI** (March 2024 to Present)
+_Data Engineering Intern_

+- Internship with AutogenAI's Data team, focussing on improving automation and alerting.
+Working with technologies such as AWS, Python, and Docker.

-**Albany Beck** (April 2023 to Present)
+**Albany Beck** (April 2023 to March 2024)
-_Pioneer Junior Software Developer_
+_Software Pioneer_

-- Currently enrolled in Albany Beck's Tech Academy, focussing on technologies such as Java, MySql and Python, as well as Spring Boot and Jira, and building projects such as Web Applications and RESTful APIs to an industry standard.
+- Enrolled in Albany Beck's Tech Academy, focussing on technologies such as Java, MySql and Python, as well as Spring Boot and Jira, and building projects such as Web Applications and RESTful APIs to an industry standard.

 **Makers Academy** (April 2021 to July 2021)
 _Software Development Bootcamp Graduate_